SteelPh0enix/steel-llama/README.md

 ## Bot commands

-Commands can be triggered by mentioning the bot, followed by command name and arguments.
+Commands can be triggered by starting the message with bot's prefix, followed by command name and arguments.
-For the sake of following examples, `$llm` is the bot's command prefix, and `@username` is the username.
+For the sake of following examples, `$` is the bot's command prefix, and `@username` is the username.
 Bot should respond to the message that triggered the command.
-If the command name is unknown, bot will respond with `Unknown command: [command name]`.
+If the command name is unknown, bot will not respond.

 ### Trigger bot response